ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 In this program we compile the Zokrates programs [every time the server starts](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/zero-knowledge.ts#L60-L61).
 This is clearly a waste of resources, but this is a tutorial, optimized for simplicity.

 If I were writing a production-level application, I'd check if I have a file with the compiled Zokrates programs at this minefield size, and if so use that.
-The same is true for deploying a verifier contract onchain.
+The same is true for deploying a verifier contract on-chain.

 ### Creating the verifier and prover keys {#key-creation}